DF-Wiki/DFWikiAnnouncements/README.md

 DF Wiki Announcements
 =====================

-Client-side code used for announcements on the [Dwarf Fortress Wiki](http://dwarffortresswiki.org/index.php/Main_Page).
+Code used for announcements on the [Dwarf Fortress Wiki](http://dwarffortresswiki.org/index.php/Main_Page).